All Products

 alb.ingress.kubernetes.io/cross-zone-enabled

-Specifies whether to enable cross-zone forwarding.
+Specifies whether to disable cross-zone forwarding.
+It is enabled by default.

-• true: enables cross-zone forwarding.
+• true: Enables cross-zone forwarding.

-• false: disables cross-zone forwarding.
+• false: Disables cross-zone forwarding.